The Alphabet Game: International versions

 The format has been aired in France, Spain, Colombia, Argentina, Panama, Portugal, Brazil, Italy, Turkey, Chile, Uruguay, Germany and Greece.
-The format in countries outside of the UK is more of a straight-laced game show, following the format of the Italian adaptation Passaparola, and with a famous final round where players have to name an answer to a question for every letter (or the majority of letters) of the alphabet in a time limit, which itself comes from an abandoned Dutch quiz show idea called 21×100.
+The format in countries outside of the UK is more of a straight-laced game show, following the format of the Italian adaptation Passaparola, except the French and the Turkish version aired from 2010 to 2011, with a final round where players have to name an answer to a question for every letter (or the majority of letters) of the alphabet in a time limit, which itself comes from an abandoned Dutch quiz show idea called 21×100, created by Reto Luigi Pianta and René Mauricio Loeb whose rights are owned by the Netherlander company MC&F Broadcasting Production and Distribution C.V.